 A contestant may win the Cowden Fellowship only once.
 The same manuscript may be submitted in other fall and winter term contests administered by the Hopwood Program; manuscripts that have already won prizes may also be submitted in this contest.
 As Cowden applicants receive need-based financial aid, we will delay payment of your award so that winning won't alter your current financial aid allocation.
 Be aware that your prize is considered a "resource" and could impact future award packages.

-The deadline for the Cowden Fellowship is absolutely no later than Wednesday, December 6, 2017, by 12 noon.
+The deadline for the Cowden Fellowship is noon (Eastern time) on January 27th, 2021.
 Please be advised that the deadline will be enforced to the minute.
-The winners of the Cowden Fellowship will be announced at the Hopwood Underclassmen Awards Ceremony in January.